Senhua-Liu/Cloud-BigDataProject/README.md

   ]
 }
 ```
+This Policy grants permissions that are required to allow EC2 and S3 to do actions according to the courses that are specified.
+Sid: "AllowEC2AndS3": It is a custom identifier.
+Effect: "Allow": Specifies that the actions listed are allowed so it basically grants permissions.
+Actions: "ec2:RunInstances", "ec2:TerminateInstances", "s3:GetObject", "s3:PutObject": These are the actions that are allowed by the policy.
+It allows running and terminating EC2 instances, as well as retrieving and uploading objects to an S3 bucket.
+Resource: "arn:aws:ec2:us-east-1:123456789012:instance/", "arn:aws:s3:::example-bucket/": Specifies the resources to which the actionswill  apply.
+The policy allows actions on any EC2 instances in the AWS account located in the region (us-east-1), as well as any objects within the "example-bucket" S3 bucket.

 ### Question: What actions are allowed for EC2 instances and S3 objects based on this policy?
 What specific resources are included?